The 10 Best MCAT Prep Books

 video play icon

-This wiki has been updated 26 times since it was first published in February of 2018.
+This wiki has been updated 30 times since it was first published in February of 2018.
 The Medical College Admission Test is one of the most important exams that aspiring doctors must sit, which makes getting ready for it a bit on the stressful side.
 That’s why we’ve gathered up these results-focused MCAT prep books, all designed to move you from tearing your hair out to taming your tension though revision and study, with many offering useful tips for the big day, too.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. Kaplan Test Prep MCAT Complete